mison22/training-plans/README.md

 - ✅ You're interested in Ruby on Rails, Python, and Node.js
 - ✅ You want to work in diverse environments
 - ✅ You're targeting backend developer roles across multiple languages

+### **Choose .NET/C# Backend Evening if:**
+- ✅ You work full-time and can only study 2-3 hours per evening
+- ✅ You want to master .NET/C# for enterprise backend systems
+- ✅ You're interested in Microsoft ecosystem and Azure
+- ✅ You want to work with enterprise applications
+- ✅ You're targeting .NET developer roles

 ### **Choose Full Stack Evening if:**
 - ✅ You work full-time and can only study 2-3 hours per evening